 - Restaurants nearby

 - The houseboat is a great base for outdoor activities, from renting a boat to walking or cycling along the river.
-Bikes are provided March-November and you can cycle all the way into the centre of town in about 15-30 minutes
+You can cycle all the way into the centre of town in about 15-30 minutes

 - ...Or if you head round the bay in the opposite direction, you'll reach Treptower Park where you shouldn’t miss a visit to the vast and impressive Soviet War Memorial

 - Ten minutes on the tram towards the city centre takes you to the young, lively district of Friedrichshain, ideal for browsing independent shops and watching the world go by from sidewalk cafés

 - If you catch public transport into town, you will have to change from the tram to the U-Bahn (underground train) at Frankfurter Tor.
 The area is interesting for its Stalinist architecture, particularly its prominent twin towers built in the 1950s

 - From Frankfurter Tor it’s less than 10 minutes on the U-Bahn to Alexanderplatz, from where many of the city’s cultural highlights are within easy reach.
 You can walk or catch a bus to Museum Island, the Brandenburg Gate, bustling Friedrichstrasse and the pretty Gendarmenmarkt square

 - For something a bit different, but really fascinating, take a guided tour of the former Tempelhof Airport

 - Boat trips

 - Historical sites